harunabdullahrakin/ShadowsDash/README.md

 Oh !
 And i'm also looking for paid work.
 If you like what I do, make sure to visit https://xshadow.xyz and send me an email.
 I would love to work with you !

 Take a free baguette 🥖

+## License

+This project was originally created by Xshadow and licensed under the GNU General Public License (GPL).

+All original rights reserved by the Xshadow.
+This version may contain modifications.

+See `LICENSE` for more details.